The Vermont Statutes Online

-The Town Manager shall appoint with the approval of the selectmen: Town Clerk, Town Treasurer, Assistant Town Clerk, constables, Grand Juror, Director of Public Works, Police Chief, a Town Agent if the Town Attorney is not a resident of the Town of Essex, cemetery commissioners, Health Officer, fire wardens, Zoning Administrator, and if needed, the Town Manager may appoint fence viewers, Inspector of Lumber and Shingles, and any other officer which the selectmen of a Town are authorized to appoint if the selectmen have not filled the office.
+The Town Manager shall appoint with the approval of the Selectboard Town Clerk, Town Treasurer, Assistant Town Clerk, constables, Grand Juror, Director of Public Works, Police Chief, a Town Agent if the Town Attorney is not a resident of the Town of Essex, cemetery commissioners, Health Officer, fire wardens, Zoning Administrator, and, if needed, the Town Manager may appoint fence viewers, Inspector of Lumber and Shingles, and any other officer that the Selectboard of a Town is authorized to appoint if the Selectboard has not filled the office.
 The terms of the appointed officials shall commence on the first day of April following appointment.
 Appointments to fill a vacancy in an office shall be effective at the time of appointment and shall run for the unexpired period of the term.
 (Amended 1999, No. M-1, eff.
 Jan.
 1, 1999.)

 The fiscal year of the Town shall begin on the first day of July and end on the last day of June of each calendar year.
 The fiscal year shall constitute the budget and accounting year as used in this charter.
 In the event of a consolidation between the Essex Town School District and the Village of Essex Junction Graded School District, the consolidated entity shall adopt the same fiscal year as the Town.

-(a) The Town Manager, at least 50 days before annual Town meeting, or at such previous time as the Town Manager may be directed by the selectmen, shall submit to the selectmen a budget containing:
+(a) The Town Manager, at least 50 days before annual Town meeting, or at such previous time as the Town Manager may be directed by the Selectboard, shall submit to the Selectboard a budget containing: